qubole/streamx/docs/index.rst

   {"f1": "value2"}
   {"f1": "value3"}

-The three records entered will be published to the Kafka topic ``test_hdfs`` in Avro format.
+The three records entered are published to the Kafka topic ``test_hdfs`` in Avro format.

-Before starting the connector, please make sure that the configurations in ``./etc/kafka-connect-hdfs/quickstart-hdfs.properties`` is property set to your configuration of Hadoop, e.g. ``hdfs.url`` points to the proper HDFS and using FQDN in the host.
+Before starting the connector, please make sure that the configurations in ``./etc/kafka-connect-hdfs/quickstart-hdfs.properties`` is property set to your configuration of

+Hadoop, e.g. ``hdfs.url`` points to the proper HDFS and using FQDN in the host.
 Then run the following command to start Kafka connect with the HDFS connector::